 Fitpulse Best Alternatives

-If Fitpulse is too bulky for you, then you’ll love the compact size and great ergonomics from Minirex.
+If Fitpulse is too bulky for you, then you’ll love the compact size and great ergonomics from the affordable, yet quite impressive Taotronics PTA-004.

-While it doesn’t have as many attachments, you’ll be making the most of the four that come with it.
-As we showed in our in-depth Minirex review, each head is well-thought-out, so you know that the brand takes your well-being seriously.
+While it doesn’t have as many attachments (six), you’ll be making the most of the four that come with it.
+Each head is well-thought-out, so you know that the brand takes your well-being seriously.

-Here are some more features about the Minirex that’s worth taking note of.
+Here are some more features about the Taotronic that’s worth taking note of.

-- At lower speeds, Minirex offers a stall force of 20lbs which increases with the speed.
+- At lower speeds, it offers a stall force of 20lbs which increases with the speed.
 Fitpulse only offers 10lbs at low speeds, and that’s not enough power for most users.

-- Both the Minirex and Fitpulse have a 10mm amplitude.
-But, the Minirex is a mini-gun, so that stroke length is justifiable.
+- Both the Minirex and Taotronic have a 10mm amplitude.
+But, the Taotronic is a smaller, so that stroke length is justifiable.

-- Unlike the 10mm amplitude on the Fitpulse, the DynaSphere has a stroke length of 13mm.
+- Unlike the 10mm amplitude on the Fitpulse, the Urikar has a stroke length of 12mm.
 This means that it can penetrate deeper into your muscles to give you a more therapeutic massage.

 - It only has 6 speed levels.
 While these are less than what Fitpulse offers, the difference between speed levels is noticeable – you can feel the sudden increase in the performance.
 Unlike the barely-there difference between speed levels 20 and 21 and so on.

-- It only comes with 5 attachments.
+- It comes with 8 attachments.
 We find this better than having 10 heads, most of which you probably won’t use anyway.

-The LifePro DynaSphere is available for $119.99, but if you use the coupon code MGA10, you get 10% off – so you only pay around $107.99.
+The LifePro DynaSphere is available for $149, but if you use the coupon code PRO2, you get a massive 45% off – so you only pay $82.5.
 That’s not bad considering all the benefits you’ll get from it.
+Get it right here.

 Fitpulse Massage Gun Review: Bottom Line